Saibot393/notebook/README.md

 Certain notes (text, list, chat) can be copied into journals via drag and drop.

+Options such as importing/exporting the notes as files are available in the context menu (right click on top left note icon)

 ##### Please note:
   - The notes are saved per user.
 To edit a note you have access to, either the owner of the note or a GM has to be online.
   - The folder structure is per user and is not snyched.
 Every user can have their own folders for their own purposes